-The Cartier Tank: an icon reborn
+The Cartier Tank: An Icon Reborn

-The origins of the Must collection
+The Origins of the Must Collection

-Differences with the Tank Louis
+Differences from the Tank Louis

 The Must de Cartier line was not a replacement for the classic precious metal Tank Louis, but an addition to the collection.
 They stood side by side in Cartier boutiques.
 So what are the differences?